hadarwayn/L7-Simple-Linear-Regression-Simulator/README.md

 This approach simulates how a machine "learns" by iteratively trying solutions and selecting the one that performs best.

+### Expected Results

+With example of 1,000 points and 50 experiments:
+You will see wrong results.
+Probably the resulted line will not close to reality.

+With example of 10,000 points and 10,000 experiments, it took 3 seconds but results are great:
+You will see very good prediction line.

 ### 🚀 How to Run